EPISODE 29 – TOPIC SUMMARY AND GUEST:

 - Apply with real-life projects you complete in the cloud.

-What does this online training content look like?
+What does content look like for your online training business?
 Do you integrate video?
 How do interactive elements work?

 Each course takes around 4 hours to complete.